opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

  whether or not contained in any substance, extract, preparation or mixture, shall be presumed to have had that drug in possession for the purpose of trafficking unless it is proved that his possession of that drug was not for that purpose.

 15     Ong and Abdul’s defences, which I will turn to, rested upon consumption.
-In _Muhammad bin Abdullah v Public Prosecutor and another appeal_ [2017] 1 SLR 427 (“ _Muhammad bin Abdullah_ ”) at [31], the Court of Appeal highlighted the following factors which are relevant when examining the defence of consumption:
+In _Muhammad bin Abdullah v Public Prosecutor and another appeal_ <span class="citation">[2017] 1 SLR 427</span> (“ _Muhammad bin Abdullah_ ”) at [31], the Court of Appeal highlighted the following factors which are relevant when examining the defence of consumption:

  (a) rate of drug consumption;